 - Be able to apply skills in 3D modelling and animation.

-- Analyse real world scenarios and proper character modelling solutions.
+- Be able to analyse real world scenarios and proper character modelling solutions.

-- Evaluate natural phenomena from an animation perspective and identify transformation methods for specific situations.
+- Be able to evaluate natural phenomena from an animation perspective and identify transformation methods for specific situations.

 - Have gained experience of media design processes.

 - Have improved presentation skills.